goetzrieger/ansible-labs-summit2020/ansible-tower-getting-started/2.4-surveys/README.md

  Head over to the Github UI and have a look at the content: the playbook `apache_role_install.yml` merely references the role.
 The role can be found in the `roles/role_apache` subdirectory.

- Head over to the Github UI and have a look at the content: the playbook `apache_role_install.yml` merely references the role.
-The role can be found in the `roles/role_apache` subdirectory.

  - Inside the role, note the two variables in the `templates/index.html.j2` template file marked by `{{…​}}`\.
  - Also, check out the tasks in `tasks/main.yml` that deploy the file from the template.